Alexander Borodai: Donetsk

+In 2017 in an interview for a Russian nationalist TV channel "Tsargrad" Borodai complained that "colossal organization effort and enormous sums of money were spent to keep Ukraine in the zone of influence of the 'Russian world'" by Russia, yet it did not happen because all the pro-Russian politicians in Ukraine who received the funds have ultimately "forgiven" themselves the "debt" and did nothing.

+Sanctions

+As of 2023, Borodai was sanctioned by the UK government in 2014 in relation to the Russo-Ukrainian War.

 Russia

 In the 2021 Russian legislative election Borodai was elected to the State Duma for the party United Russia.

 Security car blown up in Ukraine

-On 7 November 2022, a car driven by Borodai was nearly struck by a French HPD-2A2 in the Kherson region.
+On 7 November 2022, a car driven by Borodai was nearly struck by a French land mine HPD-2A2 in the Kherson region.
 The security vehicle in front of his was reportedly hit by the land mine, blowing out windows and tires.
 Video showed a camouflaged HPD-2A2 which his own vehicle missed by "millimetres".

+Investigation

+On December 22, 2021, amid Russia's troop buildup on the Ukrainian border, Alexei Navalny's team published its own investigation into the war crimes committed by Alexander Borodai and the corruption schemes associated with them, calling on Russians not to take part in potential military actions against Ukraine.